fingerthief/minimal-chat/README.md

   - **Claude 3 Sonnet**
   - **Claude 3 Haiku**
   - **Claude Vision** activated by having the **Claude** model selected and starting a message with **vision::** and then your prompt
+  - **Local LLM Model (Via LM Studio)** users configure the current model name and lmstudio api endpoint url in the settings panel. **NOTE:** The api endpoint url must end in `v1/chat/completions` to work.
+For example `http://192.168.0.82:1234/v1/chat/completions`
 - Switch models mid conversations and maintain context
 - Swipe Gestures for quick settings and conversations access
 - Markdown Support